 This guide includes information and resources designed to aid you in completing your research assignments for Chemistry 301: Chemical Kinetics Laboratory.
-For further assistance with your research, including finding information, using EndNote, and more, visit the research desk or schedule an appointment with your librarian.
+For further assistance with your research, including finding articles, using EndNote, and more, visit the research desk or schedule an appointment with your librarian.

 Many of the databases listed to the right only give you the citation and abstract of the article.
 So if you've found a perfect article, how do you get to the full text?